OSGConnect/connectbook/examples/julia-on-osg.md

 Your job will use a bash script as the HTCondor `executable`.
-This script will contain all the steps needed to unpack the Julia binaries and execute your Julia script (`my-script.jl` below).
+This script will contain all the steps needed to unpack the Julia binaries and execute your Julia script (`script.jl` below).
 What follows are two example bash scripts, one which can be used to execute a script with base Julia only, and one that will use packages you installed to a project directory (see [Install Julia Packages](#install-julia-packages)).